nathannbui/Wordle---Proj1/README.md

 The following **optional** features are implemented:

-- [✅] Improve and customize the user interface by adding a launchscreen and app icon
+- [✅] Improve and customize the user interface by adding a launch screen and app icon
 - [✅] Run the app on a device rather than in the simulator

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+List anything else that you can get done to improve the app functionality!
 - [ ] Add logic to validate full words before submission
 - [ ] Add a timer or scoring system to track performance
 - [ ] Limit guesses to 6 rows only?